-UC Davis describes the questions as a chance to show your personality “like you would in a face to face meeting.”
+UC Davis describes the questions as a chance for you to show your personality “like you would in a face-to-face meeting.”
 The University of California Admissions website has a guide for how to approach each question, but there are a few things to keep in mind:

 Take some time to brainstorm and think about each question before answering.
 Your first idea for how to approach a question might not be your strongest, so give yourself the time needed to really think about your answers.

 As tempting as it might be to answer every question using the same examples, it is important that you use different ones for each.
 For example, if you have faced significant barriers to your education, use that experience and show how you overcame it when answering one question, not all four.

 It is important when writing any application to start early and give yourself time to proofread thoroughly.
 After writing your answers, come back the next day to read them over again with fresh eyes- you’ll be surprised at how many new errors you catch!